 - Your broad, highly-recognized education in law includes corresponding profession-specific training and practical experience, allowing you to pursue a career as a judge, public prosecutor, lawyer, notary, or take up one of many legal professions in public administration.

-- The Diploma degree program in Law is more flexible in terms of time than the current trial Bachelor's and Master's degree programs.
+- The Diploma degree program in Law is more flexible in terms of time than the Bachelor's and Master's degree programs.
 You have the option and flexibility to choose your subject areas and time frame to complete your degree.
 Students who work can also complete the program part-time.

 - At the JKU, studying law is divided into two sections: an initial "first part of studies" and a longer "second part of studies".
 This gives you an opportunity to get to know your fellow students from the start of the program and get an overview of the "basics" in law.
 When you start the second section, you can choose your own subject area sequence.